guillermobox/hsh/README.md

   * rm: remove a dotfile from the repository, removing the set if empty
   * git: run any git command from inside the hsh repository (do expert things here)

-The sets allow you to group configuration files, because probably you dont want to syncronize everything always.
-But you dont have to explicitly create them, they are created when you add and destroyed when you rm.
+The sets allow you to group configuration files, because probably you don't want to syncronize everything always.
+But you don't have to explicitly create them, they are automatically created and destroyed.
 Yeah, keep it simple stupid.

 Contributing
 ------------